 When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Bank considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, which are based on the Bank's credit risk management process.
-The Bank has decided that SICR is indicated if the relevant credit committee decides that the credit exposure of a financial asset is Category 2 or 3.
+This process will include regular monitoring of the exposure, and SICR may include a deterioration in trading results or reduced compliance with financial covenants, potential impacts from macroeconomic or specific market factors, or other competitive or regulatory threats.
+The Bank has decided that SICR is indicated if the relevant credit committee decides that the credit exposure of a financial asset is Category 2 or 3 (Stage 2).
+In addition, the Bank considers that a significant increase in credit risk occurs when the asset is more than 30 days past due.